Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Main results

 \end{corollary}

 Note that this corollary yields an improvement on the previously known bounds on $|S \cap \Z^d|$.
-It is, however, not fulfilled with equality for $S^d_1$ and thus it remains an open question which $S \in \Sd{1}$ maximizes $|S \cap \Z^d|$.
+It is, however, not fulfilled with equality for $S^d_1$.
+Thus, Hensley's conjecture that $S^d_1$ maximizes $|S \cap \Z^d|$ among all elements in $\Sd{1}$ remains open.

-In the following, we state two results concerning minimal volumes of faces of a simplex $S \in \Sd{1}$.